Skip to content

 By default, it will start listening on Port 5668 on localhost and use the Icinga Agents certificates for TLS encrypted communication.
 As long as the Windows firewall is not allowing access to this port, external communication is not possible.

-To modify any REST-Api arguments, please follow the REST-Api installation guide.
+To modify any REST-Api arguments, please follow the background daemon page.

 Whitelist Check Commands